Incontinence

 During the interview with the patient, the clinician develops an inclusive assessment of the problem with bowel incontinence.
 This includes such factors as:

 The interview also includes detailed questions about the patient’s food and fluid intake as well as a complete review of their medication profile.
-The clinician pays specific attention to the patient’s use or misuse of laxatives and any large intake of caffeine products, alcohol, and food items that contain sorbitol (an artificial sweetener), which can result in loose stools that are more difficult to contain (WOCN, 2016; Abrams et al., 2017).
-Alarm signals include worsening bowel symptoms, weight loss, and blood loss, and require immediate further assessment.
+The clinician pays specific attention to the patient’s use or misuse of laxatives and any large intake of caffeine products, alcohol, and food items that contain sorbitol (an artificial sweetener), which can result in loose stools that are more difficult to contain.
+Alarm signals, which include worsening bowel symptoms, weight loss, and blood loss, require immediate further assessment (WOCN, 2021).

 The above problem-focused history helps the clinician to determine the type of bowel incontinence the patient is experiencing: urge fecal incontinence, passive fecal incontinence, or minor leakage of bowel contents.

-Beyond this, the holistic assessment will determine pre-existing conditions that could result in bowel incontinence.
+Beyond this, the holistic assessment determines preexisting conditions that could result in bowel incontinence.
 Some of the major conditions that may give rise to bowel incontinence include:

-- Obesity.
-Obesity is a significant risk factor for bowel incontinence.
-Research has found that the rate varies widely, from 16% to 68%, with increase in BMI correlated to increased risk of bowel incontinence (WOCN, 2016).
+• Obesity.
+Obesity is a significant risk factor for bowel incontinence, with increase in BMI correlated to increased risk of bowel incontinence.

 Bowel incontinence can have a detrimental effect on the individual’s quality of life and is an acutely embarrassing problem.
 Psychological findings associated with bowel incontinence include: